-Under current regulations, non-interest bearing cash deposits at FDIC-insured institutions are fully insured through December 31, 2013.
-All cash and cash equivalent accounts held by the School are non-interest bearing and therefore, fully insured by the FDIC as of June 30, 2013.
+Under current regulations, non-interest bearing cash deposits at FDIC-insured institutions are insured through December 31, 2014.
+Cash and cash equivalent accounts held by the School are both interest bearing and non- interest bearing and fully insured by the FDIC as of June 30, 2014.